KDAB/cxx-qt/README.md

 cxx-qt includes these source files, also available under the terms of the MIT license:

 * [doctest.h](https://github.com/onqtam/doctest) - the lightest feature-rich C++ single-header testing framework for unit tests and TDD (C) 2016-2021 Viktor Kirilov <vik.kirilov@gmail.com>

+The following CMake source files are available under the BSD-3-Clause

+* [cmake/CompilerCaching.cmake](./cmake/CompilerCaching.cmake) - a helper for using sccache

 # About KDAB
 cxx-qt is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).